The Power of Greedy for Online Minimum Cost Matching on the Line: Preliminaries

-\begin{itemize} \item In the \emph{fully random model}, $(n^u, n^d, n) = (n,0,n)$, i.e., all servers $S$ and requests $R$ are drawn uniformly and independently from $[0,1]$ and there is an equal number of servers and requests. \item For all constant $\epsilon>0$, we define the \emph{fully random $\epsilon-$excess model}, in which $(n^u, n^d, n) = ((1+\epsilon)n , 0, n)$, i.e., all servers $S$ and requests $R$ are drawn uniformly and independently from $[0,1]$ and there is a linear excess of $\epsilon n$ servers. \item In the \emph{random requests model}, $(n^u, n^d, n) =(0, n, n)$, i.e., the requests $R$ are still drawn uniformly and independently from $[0,1]$ but the servers are now chosen adversarially over all potential sequence of $n$ requests in $[0,1]$. \end{itemize}
+\begin{itemize} \item In the \emph{fully random model}, $(n^u, n^d, n) = (n,0,n)$, i.e., all servers $S$ and requests $R$ are drawn uniformly and independently from $[0,1]$ and there is an equal number of servers and requests. \item For a constant $\epsilon>0$, we define the \emph{fully random $\epsilon-$excess model}, in which $(n^u, n^d, n) = ((1+\epsilon)n , 0, n)$, i.e., all servers $S$ and requests $R$ are drawn uniformly and independently from $[0,1]$ and there is a linear excess of $\epsilon n$ servers. \item In the \emph{random requests model}, $(n^u, n^d, n) =(0, n, n)$, i.e., the requests $R$ are still drawn uniformly and independently from $[0,1]$ but the servers are now chosen adversarially over all potential sequence of $n$ requests in $[0,1]$. \end{itemize}

 The greedy algorithm, denoted by $\G$, is the algorithm that matches each request $r_t$ to the closest available server, i.e., $s_\G(r_t) = \argmin_{s \in S_{\G, t-1}} |s - r_t|$.
+We assume that greedy breaks ties arbitrarily but consistently.
 We say that an algorithm $\A$ \emph{makes neighboring matches} if it matches every request $r_t$ either to the closest available server to its left or to its right.
-For any algorithm $\A$ and $m\in \{0,\ldots, n\}$, we define the hybrid algorithm $\H_\A^m$ that matches the first $m$ requests according to $\A$ and then greedily matches the remaining requests to the closest available server.
-The following key lemma (proved in Appendix~\ref{app_hybrid}) bounds $\mathbb{E}\big[cost(\H_\A^{m-1}) - cost(\H_\A^{m})]$ as a function of $\text{cost}_m(\A)$ -- that is, the cost for algorithm $\A$ to match the $m^{th}$ request.
+For any algorithm $\A$ (possibly randomized) and $m\in \{0,\ldots, n\}$, we define the hybrid algorithm $\H_\A^m$ that matches the first $m$ requests according to $\A$ and then greedily matches the remaining requests to the closest available server.
+The following key lemma (proved in Appendix~\ref{app_hybrid}) bounds $\mathbb{E}\big[cost(\H_\A^{m-1}) - cost(\H_\A^{m})]$ as a function of $\mathbb{E}[\text{cost}_m(\A)]$ -- that is, the expected cost for algorithm $\A$ to match the $m^{th}$ request.

-\begin{restatable}{lem}{lemhybrid} \textbf{\textit{(The Hybrid Lemma)}.} There exists a constant $C>0$ such that for any online algorithm $\A$ that makes neighboring matches, for any instance with $n$ servers $S = \{s_1,\ldots,s_n\}$ adversarially chosen, $n$ requests $R = (r_1,\ldots,r_n)$ uniformly and independently drawn from $[0,1]$, and for any event $E_m$ that depends only on $S_{m-1}, r_m$, we have
+\begin{restatable}{rLem}{lemhybrid} \textbf{\textit{(The Hybrid Lemma)}.} There exists a constant $C>0$ such that for any online algorithm $\A$ that makes neighboring matches, for any instance with $n$ arbitrary servers $S = \{s_1,\ldots,s_n\}$, $n$ requests $R = (r_1,\ldots,r_n)$ uniformly and independently drawn from $[0,1]$, for any $m \in [n]$, we have

 \end{restatable}